Person with crossed arms standing on a car, watching a sunset over mountains and clouds.

 Lucky for him, he had the best teachers.
 Both his grandfather and father were Norfolk car legends.
 His grandfather Walter Wilkins, Sr. founded Norfolk Motor Company in 1938, which became the area’s foremost Cadillac and Oldsmobile dealership.
 Walter’s father Jack “the Colonel” Wilkins fought in World War II, coming home to open Wilkins Chevrolet on North Military Highway in 1955.
 They built strong reputations as trusted and honorable mechanics and businessmen, and they passed knowledge—and their belief in the importance of solid, honest work—on to Walter.

-As the third generation, Walter Wilkins II took over the family business in 1981, renaming it Bay Chevrolet and adding Kia in 2000 and Saab in 2003.
+As the third generation, Walter Wilkins took over the family business in 1981, renaming it Bay Chevrolet and adding Kia in 2000 and Saab in 2003.

 Now that cars are lasting longer and going further, Walter has brought the focus of Bay Automotive back to collision repair, service repair and routine maintenance.
 A vehicle that’s taken care of can easily last more than 10 years and 170,000 miles, an extended lifespan that makes a long-standing relationship with a trusted mechanic even more critical.